 Analysis and Test Results

 Following our testing period, we scored each jacket based on its performance in every metric.
-We crunched the numbers, evaluated each jacket against our established testing criteria, and discussed the variations in performance to help you find the ideal jacket to fit your lifestyle.
-Whether you are looking for a three-layer Gore-Tex jacket that can withstand a torrential downpour or a featherlight jacket for shoving in a pack, just in case, we have an option for you.
+We crunched the numbers, evaluated each jacket against our established testing criteria, and discussed the variations in performance to help you find the ideal rain jacket to fit your lifestyle.
+Whether you are looking for a three-layer Gore-Tex jacket that can withstand a torrential downpour or a featherlight just-in-case jacket for shoving in a pack, we have an option for you.

 What's the Best Value?

-The Marmot PreCip Eco sells at a bargain price yet punches above its weight when it comes to storm protection.
+The Rab Downpour sells at a bargain price yet punches above its weight regarding storm protection.
 It held its own during all tests and was comfortable, reliable, and easy to use.
-It notably doesn't cut corners when it comes to mobility and functionality, making it a practical, low-cost, wet-weather staple.
+It notably doesn't cut corners when it comes to mobility and functionality, making it a practical, low-cost, wet-weather staple for active pursuits.
+The Marmot PreCip Eco is another quality, affordable option, with feature-rich details like a chin guard, adjustable cuffs and hood, and a drawcord hemline.
+Like the Downpour, we consider it a great option for those who want to stay active during inclement weather.

 Credit: Trish Matheny